eddelbuettel/spotifytop50us/README.md

 ## spotifytop50us -- Show Recent Top Hits in the US

+**Note:** As of November 27, 2024, the 'global top 50' API endpoint is no longer provided by Spotify to this worked example is no longer operational which is rather sad.
+So the repository no longer updates each night.

 This repository illustrates how to _automate_ a data science or statistics task via GitHub Actions.

 ![](https://eddelbuettel.github.io/spotifytop50us/graphs/top50us.png)